 Yes, you can sue Capital Investment Group if you have suffered investment losses due to the misconduct, negligence, or fraudulent actions of the firm or its brokers.
 However, most Capital Investment Group customer agreements require disputes to be resolved through FINRA arbitration instead of filing a lawsuit in civil court.
 This means that while you may not be able to bring a traditional court case, you can pursue legal action through the arbitration process, which is the standard forum for investor claims against brokerage firms.

-Attorney Robert Wayne Pearce, with more than 45 years of experience handling FINRA arbitration claims against financial firms like Capital Investment Group, has successfully represented investors nationwide.
+Attorney Robert Wayne Pearce has successfully represented investors nationwide in FINRA arbitration claims against financial firms like Capital Investment Group.
 His deep knowledge of securities law and arbitration procedures can help maximize your chances of recovering losses through a claim against Capital Investment Group.

 What is Capital Investment Group?